ValveSoftware/Proton/README.md

 `make obj-wine64/Makefile obj-wine32/Makefile` and check the files `obj-wine64/config.log` and `obj-wine32/config.log` for missing packages.
 Search for `won't be supported`.
 A couple of missing packages are normal:
-`opencv`, `gstreamer`, `vkd3d`, `oss`.
+`opencv`, `oss`.
 More than that may indicate a problem.
 Please see your distro's documentation to acquire the considerable build dependencies for Wine.

 ---
 Build Proton